dingusagar/termy/README.md

 Termy : Your Terminal Assistant
 =========
-A lightweight terminal assistant to give a natural language interface to your terminal commands
+A lightweight terminal assistant to give a natural language interface to your terminal commands.
+It allows you to authenticate and connect to a google sheet that has all the frequently used commands and their natural language queries in an organisation.
+This way all the members of the organisation can connect to this central repository and easily manage the configured commands.

 How to install